 After a vape explosion, you may have permanent scarring and may need plastic surgery, dental work, and extensive rehabilitation.
-If an exploding battery caused your injury, you may be entitled to seek compensation for your injuries, including your medical expenses, lost earnings from being unable to work, and pain and suffering.
+If an exploding battery caused your injury, it may entitle you to seek compensation for your injuries, including your medical expenses, lost earnings from being unable to work, and pain and suffering.

 Why Choose the Lithium Ion Battery Injury Lawyers at Adamson Ahdoot For Your Vape Injury Case?

-The Los Angeles product liability lawyers at Adamson Ahdoot, LLP have successfully handled a number of exploding vape battery cases against manufacturers, distributors, and retailers of lithium ion battery products, including Samsung.
+The product liability lawyers at Adamson Ahdoot LLP have successfully handled several exploding vape battery cases against manufacturers, distributors, and retailers of lithium-ion battery products, including Samsung.

 Vaping Product Explosions Cause Very Real, Very Serious Injuries

 Unfortunately, this disturbing incident was not an isolated case.
-From 2015-2017, there were an estimated 2035 e-cigarette explosion and burn injuries presenting to US hospital emergency departments, according to the British Medical Journal.
+From 2015 to 2017, there were 2,035 estimated e-cigarette explosion and burn injuries presenting to US hospital emergency departments, according to the British Medical Journal.
 Explosions can occur while vaping devices are being plugged into charging devices, while being used, or while being stored.
-Along with physical injuries like broken jaws, burn injuries, and knocked out teeth, explosions can lead to fires which can cause devastating property damage.
+Along with physical injuries like broken jaws, burn injuries, and knocked-out teeth, explosions can lead to fires which can cause devastating property damage.
 Explosions while driving can even cause serious car accidents which can lead to injury or death.

 - Electronic cigarettes